DHTMLX/docs-diagram/docs/guides/diagram_editor/initialization.md

 #### Installing PRO Diagram Editor via npm and yarn

 :::info
-If you already have Diagram Editor under the proprietary license, send your **license number** to the *contact@dhtmlx.com* email to receive a login and a password for a private **npm** as well as a detailed guide on how to install Diagram Editor.
-Note that a private **npm** is available before the expiration of the proprietary Diagram Editor license.
+You can access the DHTMLX private **npm** directly in the [Client's Area](https://dhtmlx.com/clients/) by generating your login and password for **npm**.
+A detailed installation guide is also available there.
+Please note that access to the private **npm** is available only while your proprietary Diagram license is active.
 :::

 ## Initializing Diagram Editor